agbrooks/concurrent-phasers/README.md

 ```

 Any barrier-like blocking occurs _after_ the the action specified on the phaser has been run.

-In the case of `runMultiPhased`, we may signal or wait at phasers in an order
-different than the one specified in order to avoid deadlock.

 # vs. Java Phasers